MrBertieG/bar-quiz/README.md

 Mobile Overlay Effect when pressing the menu<br>
 ![Overlay On](assets/images/readme_img/mobile_overlay_nav.png)

-Mobile Exit Button With Window <br>
+Mobile Exit Button With Modal Window <br>
 ![Exit Button](assets/images/readme_img/mobile_exit_popup.png)
 <br>
 User can decide if they wish to exit the page they are in by clicking the exit button.
 This will take them to the main home page.